Nutritious Food Coalition

 Coalition goals include:

-The coalition will measure the success of these efforts by an increase in participation among program-eligible Minnesotans.
+The coaliation will measure the success of these efforts by an increase in participation among program-eligible Minnesotans.

 Statewide outreach includes: